OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 ## Recommendations

-There are several different recommendations to enhance security of your Node.js applications.
+There are several recommendations to enhance security of your Node.js applications.
 These are categorized as:

 - **Application Security**
 - **Error & Exception Handling**